Marijuana Regulations in Maryland

 - Undertaking any task under the influence of medical cannabis, when doing so would constitute negligence or professional malpractice;

-- Smoking medical cannabis on a private property that: (a) Is rented from a landlord, and (b) Is subject to a policy that prohibits the smoking of medical cannabis or marijuana on the property
+- Smoking medical cannabis on private property that: (a) Is rented from a landlord, and (b) Is subject to a policy that prohibits the smoking of medical or recreational cannabis on the property

 Reckless Driving or Driving Under the Influence of Cannabis Is Illegal

-Safely and Legally Administering Medicinal Cannabis in a Permitted Place
+Safely and Legally Administering Medical Cannabis in a Permitted Place

 Though vaporization is generally prohibited in a hospital or healthcare facility, vaporization may occur in separate and enclosed designated smoking rooms for patients of such facilities.